jeevanshankar1991/Word2Vec/README.md

 ---------------------
 1. The script demo-word.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
 After the training is finished, the user can interactively explore the similarity of the words.

 2. The scipt demo-word-accuracy.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
-After the training is finished, the user can see the accuracy of the word vectors for various semantic and syntactic tasks.
+After the training is finished, the user can view the accuracy of the word vectors for various semantic and syntactic tasks.

 Hacking
 ---------------------
 WordEmbeddingModel is an abstract class providing abstractions like default implemenations of building vocab from corpus, saving vocab, learning embeddings via HogWildTrainer with Adagrad optimizer, making batch examples from corpus.

 How to build own model - All you is to override one method called "getExamplesFromSingleDocument(doc : String) : Seq[Example]".
 Input to this method is a document (String) .
 See two default implemenations
- - SkipGram Architecture - SkipGramNegSamplingEmbeddingModel
+ - SkipGram Architecture - SkipGramEmbeddingModel
- - CBOW Architecture - CBOWNegSamplingEmbeddingModel
+ - CBOW Architecture - CBOWEmbeddingModel

 References
 ------------------------------